jonhilgart22/go-trader/README.md

 #### Adding a new coin

 1. Add new data to the [google sheet here](https://docs.google.com/spreadsheets/d/1fBvirRK7m17jYj0t1yO6Jagq_aFjQvJ5EApnHOZQz20/edit#gid=114347281).
 I like using (Coin Market Cap)[https://coinmarketcap.com/] for historical data.
+2. Download this data and put it into the `data/` directory and the `tmp/` directory.
+The data directory is used for local analysis / simulations.
+The tmp directory is used for the AWS lambda
-2. Run simulations in the testing jupyter notebook to see how the default config would work.
+3. Run simulations in the testing jupyter notebook to see how the default config would work.
 For new coins, we should use `eth` and `btc` as the additional_dfs argument.
-3. Setup a new FTX account, generate an api key for this account, create aws SSM params for these params, in the `ssm_store.go`, set these values as env vars.
+4. Setup a new FTX account, generate an api key for this account, create aws SSM params for these params, in the `ssm_store.go`, set these values as env vars.
 Also add these to the env_vars.sh file
-4. Add these env vars using `scripts/set_ssm.sh`. `./scripts/set_ssm.sh FTX_KEY <your-api-key>`
+5. Add these env vars using `scripts/set_ssm.sh`. `./scripts/set_ssm.sh FTX_KEY <your-api-key>`
-5. Update the `main.go` file to create a new FTX client for this coin
+6. Update the `main.go` file to create a new FTX client for this coin
-6. Update the `main.py` files for this new coin as well as `predict_price_movements.py` .
+7. Update the `main.py` files for this new coin as well as `predict_price_movements.py` .
 Grep around for `btc` to see what code to update
-7. Download the current configs `make download_configs` .
+8. Download the current configs `make download_configs` .
 We're going to be re-uploading the state and want the latest snapshot of reality
-7. Create new `*.yml` files under `tmp/` (here).
+9. Create new `*.yml` files under `tmp/` (here).
 This includes the three coin specific files (actions_to_take, trading_state_config, won_and_lost), and updating the `constants.yml` file.
-8. Create a new Eventbridge trigger in the `main.tf` file
+10. Create a new Eventbridge trigger in the `main.tf` file
-9. Upload the configs `make upload_configs`
+11. Upload the configs `make upload_configs`
-10. Upload the dataset `make upload_data`
+12. Upload the dataset `make upload_data`
-11.  build the lambda image
+13.  build the lambda image `./build.sh`
-12. update the lambda with the new image!
+14. update the lambda with the new image!
+`aws lambda update-function-code --function-name go-trader-function --image-uri $(aws lambda get-function --function-name go-trader-function | jq -r '.Code.ImageUri')`
 NB: be sure to update the various checks that look for the correct input coins

 ## Testing